ANGIRAVO/carepulse-/README.md

 # carepulse-
 DEPENDENCIES🔌

-CarePulse uses a variety of modern web technologies and libraries, including but not limited to:
+1.CarePulse uses a variety of modern web technologies and libraries, including but not limited to:

-Next.js for the React framework.
+2.Next.js for the React framework.

-React for building user interfaces.
+3.React for building user interfaces.

-Tailwind CSS for styling.
+4.Tailwind CSS for styling.

-Appwrite for backend and database management.
+5.Appwrite for backend and database management.

-Radix UI for accessible UI components.
+6.Radix UI for accessible UI components.

-React Hook Form for form management.
+7.React Hook Form for form management.

-Zod for schema validation.
+8.Zod for schema validation.

-TypeScript for static type checking.
+9.TypeScript for static type checking.

 For a complete list of dependencies, please take a look at the package.json file.